 Before You Decide

-Because an arm lift requires a long incision, Dr. Alexander may discourage you from having the procedure if your skin laxity does not seem excessive enough to warrant the resulting scar.
+Because an arm lift requires a long incision, Dr. Alexander and Dr. Kaplan may discourage you from having the procedure if your skin laxity does not seem excessive enough to warrant the resulting scar.
 It is usually not possible to perform a good arm lift with a hidden incision up under the armpit, because not enough skin can be removed.

 The success and safety of your arm lift depends very much on your being completely candid during your consultation.
 We will ask you questions about your health, desires and lifestyle.

 Be prepared to discuss:

 - Why you want an arm lift, your expectations and desired outcome

 - Medical conditions, drug allergies and medical treatments